ltalignani/SHAVE/README.md

 In brief, SHAVE remove adatpers, report quality reads, aligns reads to a reference genome, fix incorrect mates, mark duplicates, add indel qualities to BAM files, validate BAM files according to SAM/BAM specifications.

-However, unlike SHAVE which uses HaplotypeCaller to call variants and obtain genotype likelihoods, SHAVE has been created to respect the parameters of the MalariaGEN WDL pipelines, in order to be able to call variants and genotypes under the same conditions they may have used.
-That's why SHAVE uses GATK's RealignerTargetCreator, IndelRealigner and SAMtools fixmate after realignment.
-A second pipeline nammed UnifiedGenotyper is used to call variants and Genotypes as made by the MalariaGEN.
+However, unlike SHAVE which uses HaplotypeCaller to call variants and obtain genotype likelihoods, SHAVE has been created to respect the parameters of the MalariaGEN WDL pipelines, in order to be able to call variants and genotypes under the same conditions the MalariaGEN may have used.
+That's why SHAVE uses GATK's RealignerTargetCreator, IndelRealigner and UnifiedGenotyper to call variants and Genotypes as made by the MalariaGEN.

-UnifiedGenotyper is used away from SHAVE because of a still unresolved bug caused by this program under snakemake.
-For this reason, it is part of a second pipeline named after it, in charge of calling variants and genotypes, performing hard-filtering according to a user-defined parameterization, compressing the resulting VCF and extracting a consensus sequence in .fasta format **AFTER running SHAVE and only after it as finished**.
-SHAVE generates all the files needed for UnifiedGenotyper to work properly, so you have to wait until SHAVE has finished.

 If you want to use a more modern way of calling variants, use [**SHAVE2**](https://github.com/ltalignani/SHAVE2).

-If you want to compare your results to those obtained by MalariaGEN, you are in the right place: these pipelines are made for you.
+If you want to compare your results to those obtained by MalariaGEN, you are in the right place: this pipeline is made for you.

 **Note about BQSR and VQSR :**